 The U.S. Small Business Administration announced on May 18, 2026 that it is doubling the cumulative cap on its two flagship loan programs: borrowers will be able to access up to $10 million in combined SBA financing, up from $5 million previously.
-The change takes effect July 4, 2026.
+The change took effect July 4, 2026, and SBA confirmed the new limits are live in a July 7, 2026 follow-up.
 For small business owners with significant capital needs — especially in manufacturing, construction, logistics, and other capital-intensive sectors — this is the largest expansion of SBA borrower capacity in agency history.

 What changed exactly